ampproject/amphtml/spec/amp-var-substitutions.md

 ### CLIENT_ID

 Use the special string `CLIENT_ID` to add a per document-source-origin (The origin of the website where you publish your AMP doc) and user identifier.
 The `CLIENT_ID` will be the same for the same user if they visit again within one year.
 It should behave roughly similar to a cookie storing a session id for one year.
-If the AMP document is not served through the AMP CDN, the `CLIENT_ID` will be replaced with a cookie of the name of the cid scope below.
+If the AMP document is not served through the Google AMP Cache, the `CLIENT_ID` will be replaced with a cookie of the name of the cid scope below.
 If it is not present a cookie will be set with the same name.
 These cookies will always have the prefix "amp-" followed by a random base64 encoded string.

 Please see below the required and optional arguments you may pass into `CLIENT_ID` like a function. (spaces between arguments and values are not allowed)